tungv/cypher.js/readme.md

 # cypher.js

 Utilities to parse, transform and format cypher query.
-Inspired by [node-cypher-parser](https://github.com/Loupi/node-cypher-parser) with 3 main difference:
+Inspired by [node-cypher-parser](https://github.com/Loupi/node-cypher-parser) with 3 main differences:

 1. this package can handle long query (longer than 1024 characters)
 2. this package doesn't rename `node.type` from `libcypher-parser`